 - Facebook page

 - Author page on Goodreads

-With online being the norm, social media is a powerful medium for communicating with readers and marketing your book.
+With online being the norm, social media is a powerful online book marketing service for communicating with readers and promoting your book.
 Use a content calendar, plan posts on a weekly basis, and get dynamic with your content.
 Use pictures, gifs, memes, and videos.

 The more professional and cohesive your creatives look, the better: